-The reporting period for this report is July 2021 to September 2021.
+The reporting period for this report is October 2021 to November 2021.

-This report will outline the progress between July 2021 and September 2021.
-As reported at the July Children's O&S meeting we continue to work to address the areas identified within the Written Statement of Action.
+This report will outline the progress between October 2021 and November 2021.
+As outlined in the report that went to the October Children's O&S meeting we continue to work to address the areas identified within the Written Statement of Action.